kashyapkathrani/the-ledger-co/README.md

 # the-ledger-co
-Code for The Ledger Co. by GeekTrust
+Code for The Ledger Co. by GeekTrust.